ShikherVerma/booknshelf.com/README.md

 You need these instructions to run Booknshelf locally.

 Booknshelf is a [Laravel](https://laravel.com) application powered by [Vue.js](http://vuejs.org/) framework in the frontend.
-The easiest way to run Booknshelf locally is to use [Laravel Valet](https://laravel.com/docs/5.3/valet) or [Laravel Homestead](https://laravel.com/docs/5.3/homestead).
+The easiest way to run Booknshelf locally is to use [Laravel Valet](https://laravel.com/docs/5.3/valet) or [Laravel Homestead](https://laravel.com/docs/5.3/homestead) to setup the local environment.
+After setting it up you will need to run `php artisan migrate` to migrate the database and generate the schema.

+At this point you should be all set.
+Ask me anything if you experience any issues along the way.

 To fully function website locally you will need to obtain some keys as mentioned in `.env.example` file.